MetaOSINT/MetaOSINT.github.io/table.md

     </div>

-    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">The full list of resources and citation counts that contribute to the <a href="https://metaosint.github.io/chart/">interactive MO chart</a> are provided below.
-More background details about this data set can be found in the <a href="https://metaosint.github.io/faq/">FAQ</a>.</p>
+    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">The full list of 4,000+ resources and their associated citation counts, which contribute to the <a href="https://metaosint.github.io/chart/">interactive MO chart</a>, are provided below.
+More background details about this dataset can be found in the <a href="https://metaosint.github.io/faq/">FAQ</a>.
+Due to the list's length, we recommend using keyboard search shortcuts (Ctrl + F or Command + F on Mac) to navigate to categories or resources that you are intentionally searching for.</p>

     <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif"><strong>Sources List</strong>
-    <br>MO draws from the following list of OSINT tool & resources lists (meta, right?).
+    <br>MO draws from the following list of OSINT tools & resources lists (meta, right?).
 Sources are listed in alphabetical order by domain name.</p>

+    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif"><strong>MO has not vetted the resources in the table below.</strong> It is possible that even resources cited several times across source lists may not be heavily vetted and could present operational security or confidentiality concerns.
+Again, <strong>always practice safe OSINT</strong> and only navigate to sites and utilize tools that you have independently vetted.</p>

    <div class="container2">